Transitioning to a Microservice Architecture – Part 1

-I had the opportunity to play a technical lead role in the implementation of American Airlines Ticketing department microservices architecture from 2016-2023.
-The AA Ticketing department is responsible for the booking and payment processing of over 700K airline tickets daily.
-The company's IT department started its IT transformation around 2017, and the ticketing team was one of the first to have microservices in production.
+I had the opportunity to serve as a technical lead during the implementation of the microservices architecture for the American Airlines Ticketing department from 2016 to 2023.
+The Ticketing department is responsible for the booking and payment processing of over 700,000 airline tickets daily.
+The company’s IT transformation began around 2017, and the ticketing team was among the first to have microservices running in production.

-In addition to the team organization structural changes, a transition to microservices requires fundamental components that must be in place for its successful implementation.
-I would like to elaborate on some of these components next, and why they are essential in a microservices architecture.
+In addition to these structural and organizational changes, a successful transition to microservices requires several critical foundational components.
+In future parts, I’ll elaborate on these elements and explain why they are essential for effectively implementing a microservices architecture.

 No comments: